MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-issue-delivery-reminders.md

     ms.author: edupont

 ---
-# How to: Issue Delivery Reminders
+# How to: Issue Delivery Reminders - Switzerland
 After you have created delivery reminders, you must issue and print them so that you can send reminders to vendors.
 Before you issue the delivery reminders, you can print a test report.
 For more information, see [How to: Print Test Reports for Delivery Reminders](how-to-print-test-reports-for-delivery-reminders.md).

 When you issue the delivery reminders, delivery reminder ledger entries are created.
 You can view the created ledger entries in the **Deliv.
 Reminder Ledger Entries** window.